Said-Alisic/KEA_Test_mandatory2/README.md

 # KEA Test Mandatory Assignment 2

-Simply download and run each individual python file to create either XML or JSON test cases!
+Simply download and run each individual python script to create either XML or JSON test cases!